 Whether you recently inherited an IRA or are advising someone else about how to handle inherited assets, there are many free resources available online to guide you through the rules applicable to inherited IRAs.
-Failure to comply with applicable rules and deadlines regarding inherited IRAs can result in significant financial losses.
+Failure to comply with applicable rules and deadlines regarding inherited IRAs can have costly tax consequences.
 Therefore, as soon as you receive any news that you may be inheriting a retirement account, it is a good idea to get a quick overview of inherited IRA rules, even though you will probably need to review them again after you have more detailed information about your inheritance.
-To learn more about how to go through the process of inheriting an IRA, see

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.